andrej1011/eclept-praksa/README.md

 ## Internship at Eclept

-MovieMate was built as an internship project at **Eclept**.
+MovieMate was built as an internship project at Eclept.
 The backend was developed first as the foundation, then the Angular frontend was built on top of it.

 Goals of the internship: